x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/room-mailboxes.md

 2. In the list of resource mailboxes, click the room mailbox that you want to change the properties for, and then click **Edit** ![Edit icon](../media/ITPro_EAC_EditIcon.png).

-3. On the room mailbox properties page, click one of the following sections to view or change properties (for booking options, see [Change how a room mailbox handles meeting requests](room-mailboxes.md#BookingOptions)).
+3. On the room mailbox properties page, click one of the following sections to view or change properties (for booking options, see [Change how a room mailbox handles meeting requests](#change-how-a-room-mailbox-handles-meeting-requests).

    - [General](#general)